Nepomuceno/terraform-azurerm-monitoring-policies/README.md

 }
 ```

-You can also add some configurations.
+You can also configure policy definition creation by overriding these terraform variables.

 ```terraform
 module "policies" {